“Dear Carbuyer; I want to replace our diesel family car with a practical plug-in hybrid, and have £26k to spend. What would you recommend?”

 The Mitsubishi Outlander PHEV was one of the first plug-in hybrids to become really popular, and was the first SUV to use the technology.
 Its bulky shape allows comfortable seating for five, and its 200bhp petrol-electric power system provides ample power, with four-wheel-drive for tricky road conditions.
 There’s a 25-mile pure-electric range for trips into the city, but you’ll need to make frequent use of this facility to get anywhere near the Outlander’s 156mpg fuel economy claim.
 You’ll find a 2016 GX4h with less than 20,000 miles on the clock for less than £25,000.

-Top 10 diesel cars – Carbuyer
+- Top 10 best family cars – Carbuyer

 The Outlander PHEV doesn’t have the most appealing interior design, with more of a robust feel than one of luxury.
 And, despite its size, the electrical equipment in the rear means there’s no seven-seat option.
 There’s stacks of standard equipment, though, with sat-nav, climate control and Bluetooth all included.
 The Outlander PHEV has built up a strong reputation for reliability, too, although it’s key to make sure that the battery and charging system works correctly on any used example you look at.